devonpmack/react-pokedex-workshop/README.md

 Using the `await` syntax we can tell javascript to asynchronously wait for the response from the API.

-💻 Once we get the data from the API we should update the state of selectedPokemon to store all the new data we got.
+💻 Once we get the data from the API, update the state of selectedPokemon to store all the new data we got.

 💻 Now that we have the function to retrieve data from the PokeAPI, update the `onClick` of all our buttons to instead call this new function which will update the state for us.

 By now you're probably eager to test it, but it will give you errors until we fix one more thing!

-💻 We need to update our display to properly access the Pokemon data based on the API format.
+💻 Update our display to properly access the Pokemon data based on the API format.
 Try looking at the JSON response of the API at `https://pokeapi.co/api/v2/pokemon/squirtle` and see if you can figure out how to access the Pokemon type and name.
 In particular look at the field `types` and the field `species`.

 <details>
   <summary>Hint</summary>